 The purpose of this list is to help gauge community interest in certain areas.
-Our goal is to create synergy among the community for the creation of new policy proposals, in the hope that, together, those listing possible improvements and those reading them will find possible solutions which can be submitted in the form of a policy proposal.
+Our goal is to create synergy within the LACNIC community for the creation of new policy proposals.
+We hope that those listing needed improvements and those reading them will together find possible solutions, which can be submitted in the form of a policy proposal.

-EVERYONE can contribute to the list below, adding any additional improvements they'd like to see in regards to the policies.
+Anyone can contribute to the list below, adding any additional improvements they would like to see with regard to LACNIC policies.

-If you'd like to suggest another improvement, please send it to email@example.com
+- If you would like to suggest another improvement, please send it to email@example.com

-If you decide to write up a policy proposal addressing one or more of these potential improvements, you can submit it via politicas.lacnic.net
+- If you decide to write a policy proposal addressing one or more of these potential improvements, please submit it via politicas.lacnic.net

-*Policy Shepherds are members of the community with experience working with the PDP (Policy Development Process) who volunteer their time to help others submit their proposals.
+*Policy shepherds are members of the LACNIC community with experience in the PDP who volunteer their time to help others submit proposals.

-Currently, LACNIC policies consider only how Bulk Whois information is managed and how it can be queried.
-Considering the development of RDAP and its progress in the LACNIC region, it would be good to have a policy defining how to request access to RDAP information.
+The LACNIC policy currently in force only addresses how bulk Whois data is to be used and how to request this data.
+Given the development and advances of the Registration Data Access Protocol (RDAP) in the LACNIC region, it would be good to have a policy that defines how to request access to RDAP data.

-The text currently available has undergone dozens of modifications due to the multiple proposals that have been approved and incorporated over time.
-Unfortunately, these changes mean that the text is now excessively long and includes certain inconsistencies and repetitions (e.g., repetitions in the IPv4 and IPv6 sections).
-In addition, parts of the IPv4 policy no longer apply now that we are in the final phases of IPv4 exhaustion.
+The current text has undergone dozens of modifications due to new proposals that have been approved and policies amended.
+Unfortunately, these changes have resulted in an exceedingly long document with various inconsistencies and repetitions (for example, some items are repeated in the IPv4 and IPv6 sections).
+Additionally, some parts of the IPv4 policy are no longer applicable now that the final phases of IPv4 exhaustion have been reached.

 Section 220.127.116.11.1.
 Requirements for a /24 to /22 prefix